GSA-TTS/handbook/pages/training-and-development/intro-to-github.md

 Developer, designer, editor, manager: Whatever your role is, you’ll want to get used to filing issues on GitHub.
-Issues are a common way of submitting feedback on projects at 18F.
+Issues are a common way of submitting feedback on projects at GSA-TTS.
 For example, if you want to write a blog post, you’ll be asked to submit an issue to the blog repo.
 If filing an issue seems more difficult for some reason, head to Slack.
 Or vice versa.